mihail-brinza/firestore-dotnet-typed-client/README.md

 ### Creating a document

-A frequent use-case when dealing with collection is to have always the same type of object, for this reason, when we have a **TypedCollection\<TDocument>** we can only add documents of type **TDocument** to it.
+A frequent use-case when dealing with collections is for each collection to hold one specific type of documents, for this reason, when we have a **TypedCollection\<TDocument>** we can only add documents of type **TDocument** to it.
 Take the next example: